-An example of P1 IOPS and Power vs. Time in shown in Figure 7.
+An example of P1 IOPS and Power vs. Time in shown in Figure A.2.

-P1 shows the continuous and uninterrupted test flow in IOPS from the start of the test to end of the test.
-The Ready Idle segment is power only and indicated by a dotted line.
+P1 shows the continuous and uninterrupted test flow in IOPS from the start of the test to the end of the test.
+The Ready Idle segment shows only power, indicated by a dotted line.

-Figure 7 - IOPS and Power vs. Time
+Figure A.2 - IOPS and Power vs. Time